Sploiter13/Roblox-Addy-Dumper/README.md

 to compile this just download it and open it in visual studio and build it

-this will be released in 19 march
+this will be released after few days